Searchers at collapse site 'not seeing anything positive'

 No one has been rescued alive since the first hours after the collapse, which struck early on June 24, when many of the building's residents were asleep.

-Officials announced Tuesday that four additional bodies had been found in the debris, raising the death toll to 32.
+Officials announced Tuesday that teams had recovered eight additional bodies — the highest one-day total since the collapse.
+More than 100 people remain unaccounted for.

-Up to 113 people remain unaccounted for, though only 70 of those are confirmed to have been inside the building when it collapsed, Levine Cava said.

 Severe weather from Elsa threatened to hinder search efforts.
 Lightning forced rescuers to pause their work for two hours early Tuesday, Miami-Dade Assistant Fire Chief Raide Jadallah said.
-And stiff winds of 20 mph (32 kph), with stronger gusts, hampered efforts to move heavy debris with cranes, officials said.
+And stiff winds of 20 mph, with stronger gusts, hampered efforts to move heavy debris with cranes, officials said.

 However, the storm's heaviest winds and rain were expected to bypass Surfside and neighboring Miami as Elsa strengthened before making landfall somewhere between Tampa Bay and Florida's Big Bend on a path across northern Florida.